tower1ight/World/Misc/Research System.md

 ---

 # Fantasy
 - **Scientific:** This research system is one interested in the production of knowledge rather than tools or advantages.
-As such it is best geared for chara
+As such it is best geared for characters interesting in field research\
+-
-- **Impactful:** Self Funded?
-Institutional partner?
-Indentured Servitude?
-This system imagines a player in the context of a broader ecosystem of research
+- **Impactful:** This system imagines a player in the context of a broader ecosystem of research, one organized by larger and more powerful entities than the players
 - **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an

 # Rolls